 Hard foods like those with seeds and candies should be avoided or eaten with caution.
 Acidic foods are bad for the enamel and should only be consumed in small quantities.
 If you play sports or grind your teeth at night, you should ask for a mouth guard to help protect your teeth.

 Taking Care of Your Teeth In-Office

-At The Dentists at 650 Heights, we can also contribute to your dental health.
+At Houston Heights dentistry, we can also contribute to your dental health.
 You should visit us every six months, or more frequently if required, for a checkup.
 During your checkups, one of our dentists near you will clean your teeth to remove any buildup and check for early signs of disease.
 We might order an x-ray now and then.

 Preventive dentistry in Houston, TX, is very important for children.
 Children between the ages of 5 and 15 are most liable to getting dental cavities.
 This is because they don’t take care of their teeth or what they eat.
 Your child will need dental care from the moment they get their first tooth.
 Don’t postpone taking him or her to the dentist until they’re teenagers or older.

 Preventive dentistry is something you practice if you take the time to brush your teeth and floss each day.
 You might be doing some, but not all of it.
 If you want to get the maximum benefit, then you should follow the advice above.
 If you’d like to undergo teeth whitening in Houston, TX, and you’re near Greater Heights, Shady Acres, North Heights, or Houston Heights, visit our dental office today!